wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/signer.md

 #### getSponsoredBalances

-If user logged in, provides balances of sponsored assets in user's portfolio. См.
-[Sponsor Fee Transactions](/en/blockchain/waves-protocol/sponsored-fee).
+If user logged in, provides balances of sponsored assets in user's portfolio.
+See [Sponsored Fee](/en/blockchain/waves-protocol/sponsored-fee).

 ```js
 getSponsoredBalances();